JoseLuisManzanaresRivera/insight4health/_posts/2014-01-01-Does-the-border-matter-for-health-care.md

 author: José Luis Manzanares Rivera
 ---

+> Despite that both countries share cultural ties that date back more than four hundred years and notwithstanding   that several border cities along the region do have a common demographic profile, each subregion on the border states faces particular social challenges.
+Among these, health care access has become a key public concern.

 This work examines medical services providers’ spatial location patterns at the Mexican cities in the **US-Mexico border** as a case study.